 Of course experts maintain that most fast charging solutions are bad for your battery's long term health, but if you upgrade your smartphone regularly, you might be happy to trade the convenience of fast charging for worse battery life in the long term.
 If you are willing to look beyond speeds, you might be interested in this list of wireless chargers that we've tested.

-Here are eight wireless charging solutions for your smartphone, listed in no particular order.
+Here are nine wireless charging solutions for your smartphone, listed in no particular order.

 This wireless charger is by one of the most established names in the world of mobile accessories, and indeed it is the wireless charger that's been our trusted companion for the longest time.
 This is only one of two models in our list that comes with a bundled power adapter, which means you don't need to worry about investing in an additional fast charger.